-Whether your heading out on your holiday by train, plane, or have an organised tour company shipping your bikes on your behalf, its important to make sure they are going to make the trip safely.
+Whether you’re heading out on your holiday by train, plane, or have an organised tour company shipping your bikes on your behalf, it’s important to make sure they are going to make the trip safely.
 Safely packing your bicycle for an airline comes down to considering the types of stress it is likely to come under when out of your hands.
 In most scenarios, bikes become damaged by the automated conveyor systems in airports, rather than heavy-handed baggage staff.
 Your bag will be pushed back and forth along metal channels and shoots by large mechanical arms, and dragged up inclines by conveyor belts.
 Anything protruding is in danger of getting snagged or rubbed, causing damage to your bike, bag, or both.

 How to pack your bicycle:

 - Choose a good quality bag.
 A hard shelled box or soft bike bag are your best bets, having been designed specifically for the task with pockets for wheels and gear, and often extra accessories for added protection.
 You can’t go wrong with Scicon, or for a local rental hub try Bike Box On-line.

 - Remove anything that sticks out.
 Take off your pedals, remove handlebars entirely, and rotate them so they sit alongside the top tube – absolutely don’t have them poking out of the zips.
 A little extra bubble wrap or cardboard on protruding handlebars isn’t going to stop them getting rubbed or snagged on an airport conveyor.